 Despite heavy rains and an unusually harsh autumn, the 1976 Soviet harvest is reaching record proportions.

-Despite heavy rains and an unusually harsh autumn, the 1976 Soviet harvest is reaching record proportions.
+Background: Despite heavy rains and an unusually harsh autumn, the 1976 Soviet harvest is reaching record proportions.
 By the beginning of November, the country's farmers had harvested more than 220 million tons of grain.

 SYNOPSIS: Currently maize and rice harvesting are being completed in the southern areas of the Soviet Union.
 This is the first agricultural year covered by the tenth five-year economic plan.
 This five year plan features new and major measures aimed at achieving an intensive development in agriculture.